Before you begin your job hunt

 - Graduate Student Assistant Researcher

 An internship will greatly improve your chances of landing a career position once you graduate.
-Be sure to familiarize yourself with the Curricular Practical Training (CPT) regulations (available in the Office of International Students and Scholars) before finding an internship.
+Be sure to familiarize yourself with the Curricular Practical Training (CPT) regulations (available in OISS) before finding an internship.
 Many employers begin looking for summer interns during the Winter quarter.
-Attend the quarterly career fairs to make contact with employers and see how you might get involved with them.
+Attend the quarterly Career & Internship Fair to make contact with employers and see how you might get involved with them.

-It can take up to 6 months to land a career position, and perhaps even longer for international students, so you need to begin your search early.
+It can take up to 3-6 months to land a career position after you graduate so you are encouraged to begin your search early.
 Try these steps to increase your odds of landing a position:

-- Be sure that your area of study aligns with fields you can enter (e.g., defense and aerospace industries generally require that their employees be U.S. citizens)
+- Be sure that your area of study aligns with fields you apply for (e.g., defense and aerospace industries generally require that their employees be U.S. citizens)

 - Know the rules for Optional Practical Training (OPT).
-The Office of International Students and Scholars has a handout on this.
+OISS has a handout about the application process.
 Familiarize yourself with the issues regarding hiring international students so that you know what to expect.
+Watch the online OPT tutorial.

 - Research companies in your field to find ones who hire international applicants.

-- Attend Career Fairs on campus.
-You can easily see which employers are hiring in your field and which ones are open to hiring international students.
+- Attend Career & Internship Fairs on campus.
+You can easily see which employers are hiring within your field and which ones are open to hiring international students.

 - Have your résumé critiqued at Career Services to make sure it aligns with U.S. standards.

-- Learn about American interview practices by attending workshops at Career Services, reading interview material (both online and in our Career Resource Room), and by talking with a career counselor.
+- Learn about American interview practices by attending workshops at Career Services, reading interview material (both online and in our Career Resource Room), strategize with a career counselor and practice virtually using The Big Interview.

 Please Review UCSB's Guidelines for Successfully Handling Job Offers